 However, Utah is not the only state with this kind of law and regulations.
 Different states such as Michigan, Oregon, Washington, Massachusetts, California, Rhode Island, and Colorado have been required to change the egg-laying hen cage system to cage-free.

 The Agricultural Marketing Service from the U.S. Department of Agriculture indicates that around 30% of the egg industry in the U.S. is cage-free, which represents approximately 100 million hens per year.
-Additionally, it is estimated that 71% of the U.S. hens must be in cage-free production systems by 2026.
+Additionally, it is

 Copyright Grupo de Comunicação AgriNews SL.
 All rights reserved.
 Reproduction of the contents of this page in any format or communication, electronic or printed, without express authorization is prohibited.
 Request authorization.